2010 FIFA World Cup qualification (CONCACAF)

 The CONCACAF (Confederation of North, Central American, and Caribbean Association Football) qualification stage for the 2010 FIFA World Cup in South Africa consisted of 35 national teams competing for the three berths given automatically to CONCACAF by FIFA.
 The United States, Mexico and Honduras qualified.
 The fourth-place finisher, Costa Rica, played a two-game playoff with the CONMEBOL fifth-place finisher, Uruguay, for a possible fourth berth.

 Format

-The First and Second Rounds reduced the 35 entrants to 24 and 12 teams, respectively.
-The remaining 12 teams were then placed into three Third Round groups of four, with the top two teams in each group advancing to the fourth and final qualification group.
-The Third Round began in August 2008 and ended in November 2008.
-The top three teams from the Fourth Round group of six (held from February to October 2009) qualified for the 2010 FIFA World Cup.
+For the first three rounds, a three group structure was created that spanned all three rounds.
+Each of the three groups had four sub-groups, with the winners of the 12 sub-groups advancing to the third round.
+The first and second rounds reduced the 35 entrants to 24 and 12 teams, respectively.
+The remaining 12 teams were then placed into three third-round groups of four based on the preliminary draw, with the top two teams in each group advancing to the fourth and final qualification group.
+The top three teams from the fourth round group of six (held from February to October 2009) qualified for the 2010 FIFA World Cup.
 The fourth-placed team competed in a home-and-away playoff against the 5th-place team from CONMEBOL.

 Seeding

-The draw took place on 25 November 2007 in Durban, South Africa and it determined the fixtures for the preliminary rounds.
-In addition, because second round winners are paired off for the third round, the top 13 seeds have been subdivided as follows:
+The draw for the first three rounds took place on 25 November 2007 in Durban, South Africa, and it determined paths into each of the 12 slots of the three third round groups.
+In addition, because second round winners are paired off for the third round, the top 13 seeds were subdivided as follows: